duydd25031999/TC_note/Software Development/Introduction_Questions.md

 ## My responsibilities

-### Presales
+### Pre-sale

 - Trigger: Customer submits a new phase idea.
-1. Analyse the idea and produce a high‑level design.
+1. Analyze the idea and produce a high‑level design.
 2. Break that design into tasks.
 3. Estimate each task to build the WBS.
 4. Compile the plan and contract, then present it to the customer for approval.